 - If you’ve been asked to withdraw by the University, you can’t register as a special student.

-- If you’ve been asked to withdraw by a faculty, you can’t register as a special student in that faculty during the period you’re withdrawn.
+- If you’ve been asked to withdraw by a faculty, the faculty may or may not allow you to take its courses as a special student during the period you’re withdrawn

 - If your application for admission has been turned down by a faculty, the faculty may or may not allow you to take its courses as a special student.